thejoshwolfe/yazl/README.md

 Clients can call `pipe()` on this stream at any time, such as immediately after getting a new `ZipFile` instance, or long after calling `end()`.

+This stream will remain open while you add entries until you `end()` the zip file.

 As a reminder, be careful using both `.on('data')` and `.pipe()` with this stream.
 In certain versions of node, you cannot use both `.on('data')` and `.pipe()` successfully.